S-Man42/GCWizard/external_helpers/decompiler_rest_api/Documentation/HOWTO Raspberry Pi Server.md

 sudo raspi-config
 ```

-Switch to console mode: System Options -> Boot / Auto Login and select Console or Console (Autologin).
+Switch to 1 System Options -> Boot / Auto Login and select Console or Console (Autologin).

-Configure the GPU memory Performance Options -> GPU Memory and enter 64.
+Switch to 4 Performance Options and configure the GPU memory Performance Options -> GPU Memory and enter 64.

 Leave raspi-config.